Article

 So, you're thinking of starting an accounting firm?

 That's great.
-No doubt you have plenty of questions about how to set up a new firm and get off to a great start.
+Undoubtedly, you have plenty of questions about how to set up a new firm and get off to a great start.

-Starting your own accounting business sounds like a lot of work.
-Why would I want to start an accounting firm?
+Starting your own accounting business sounds like a lot of work — why would I want to start a firm?

 Starting an accounting firm is like starting any small business — it requires a lot of work.
 However, industry and consulting firms list accounting firms as one of the single most profitable small businesses a person can start right now.